StefanLapointe/Math-Gym/README.md

 First I should modify the API so that it treats logged out users as specififed above.
 Then it will be easier to add the authenticated functionality.
 When I do so I will need an account creation mechanic and a login mechanic.
 I will need to learn a log of new stuff for account-related functionality.

+## Development

+To run this project on your own computer, you need Java 21 and Node 20.

+The backend can be run on http://localhost:8080 with the `bootRun` Gradle task.

+The frontend can be run on https://localhost:4200 with `ng serve` if you have Angular CLI installed, or with `npm start` otherwise.

+Note that the frontend runs over HTTPS.
+It has been configured this way so that Secure cookies work in development.
+In order for HTTPS to work, you need to install cert, run `mkcert -install`, and then run `mkcert localhost` inside of the `frontend` directory.
+Alternatively, you can create an SSL certificate named `localhost.pem` and an SSL key named `localhost-key.pem` inside of the `frontend` directory by whatever means you like, however mkcert is nice because it doesn't require any configuration and installs a CA on your computer to sign the certificate so that your browser doesn't show you a warning.

 ## Design

 ### Tech stack